 One of the primary strategies for helping homeless individuals and families transition to stable housing in Burbank is the Rapid Rehousing (RRH) model.
 Rapid Rehousing programs are designed to move individuals and families experiencing homelessness quickly into permanent housing, while also providing the supportive services needed to sustain long-term stability.
-The Burbank Housing Authority collaborates closely with nonprofit partners such as Home Again Los Angeles (HALA) to deliver RRH services to vulnerable populations, including families with children, veterans, and unaccompanied youth (City of Burbank, 2021-2029 Housing Element).
+The Burbank Housing Authority collaborates closely with nonprofit partners such as Home Again Los Angeles (HALA) to deliver RRH services to vulnerable populations, including families with children, veterans, and unaccompanied youth.